 Hairston was forced to leave the contest against Ohio with a shoulder injury.
 This happened at some point during the second defensive series.
 He left the game for further assessment but was able to return late in the third quarter and secure an interception and return it for a touchdown.
 He was then forced to miss the next five games and seven weeks total.

 The biggest issue that Hairston dealt with was his shoulder injury in 2024.
-There aren’t many details as to what the exact injury was but there are several clues as to what may have happened.
+There initially wasn’t many details as to what the exact injury was but there are several clues as to what may have happened.

 Here is the clip where both of his shoulders took most contact and then he exited for the final defensive series in the first quarter.